Megaesophagus

 Is regurgitation the same as vomiting?

-No. When a pet becomes nauseous, it will heave, gag, and retch as the contents of the stomach are actively expelled.
-Your pet may also drool or lick their lips prior to vomiting indicating nausea.
-However, regurgitation is a passive process.
-Food and water sloshes around in the esophagus and with the help of gravity, is released back up.
-There is no heaving, gagging or retching prior to regurgitation.
+No, regurgitation is different from vomiting.
+When a pet becomes nauseous, it will heave, gag, and retch as it actively expels the stomach’s contents.
+Your pet may also drool or lick their lips prior to vomiting, indicating nausea.
+However, regurgitation is a passive process in which food and water pools in the esophagus and may be expelled via gravity when the head is lowered.
+There is no heaving, gagging, or retching needed prior to regurgitation, although the abdominal pressure produced by coughing may cause regurgitation of esophageal content.
 Megaesophagus is the most common cause of regurgitation in dogs and cats.

 Which pets develop megaesophagus?